🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 To exit a call debit spread, the trader sells-to-close (STC) the long call option and buys-to-close (BTC) the short call option.

-Traders have some ability to adjust their trade prior to the option expiration date, but they will pay an additional amount to do so, thereby increasing their risk and lowering their profit potential.
+Traders can adjust their trade before the option’s expiration date, but will pay an additional amount to do so, potentially increasing their risk and lowering their profit potential due to added costs.

 Additional flexibility exists in the ability to roll out spreads to a later expiration date.
 A trader might choose to do this if the option’s underlying asset price hasn’t moved enough to make the trade profitable.

 In order to do this, the trader can sell the bull call spread they own and buy a new spread that has an expiration date further in the future.
-This can potentially increase the potential for profit but the trader will have to pay an additional fee, so this adds some amount of risk to the trade.
+This may increase the potential for profit, but the trader will incur additional costs, which can also add risk to the trade.

 This is just one of many strategies traders can consider when thinking about how to trade options today.